cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

  - :download:`../resources/tutorial3_PredatorPrey_generated.py`

 The generated code exists in its own module which can be imported directly into your script for manipulation.
-It's best to do this in a general manner, so by using the Python :code:`import some_thing as some_alias` idiom so that you can use the :code:`some_alias` throughout the rest of the code.
+It's best to do this in a general manner, so using the Python :code:`import some_thing as some_alias` idiom you can then use :code:`some_alias` throughout the rest of the code.

 .. container:: dothis

     **1.a**  Import the file generated in Tutorial 3 using the aliasing idiom as above.
+Note that this will need to be in the same directory as your script, or a child - you cannot reference it from its current location in the :code:`resources` directory; you'll need to move or copy it here.

 .. container:: dothis